 Mechanics typically work in shops, but are often called to outside locations to diagnose and fix equipment.
-With the increase in complexity of equipment, it is becoming more and more difficult for an individual to walk on to a job.
-NIT has developed Alaska Mechanic Programs to meet the needs of students and employers.
-As with most mechanic positions, accidents can be avoided with proper observation, following operating procedures and safety practices.
+With the increase in complexity of equipment, it is becoming more and more difficult for an individual to walk onto a job.
+NIT has developed Mechanic Programs to meet the needs of students and employers.
+As with most mechanic positions, accidents can be avoided with proper observation and by following operating procedures and safety practices.

-Mechanics often get their hands dirty working for equipment manufacturers, construction, mining, oil and gas, transportation, agriculture, ATV and marine industries.
-Mechanics can work in remote locations and work irregular hours.
+Mechanics often get their hands dirty working for equipment manufacturers and companies within the construction, mining, oil and gas, transportation, agriculture, ATV, and marine industries.
+Mechanics may work in remote locations and may be asked to work irregular hours.